 The Waccamaw RIVERKEEPER® is one of six core education providers for the Coastal Waccamaw Stormwater Education Consortium.
 Established in 2004, the CWSEC assists local governments in meeting their stormwater education and public involvement requirements under the federal Clean Water Act.

+In 2009, the Waccamaw Riverkeeper, in partnership with American Rivers, Pee Dee Land Trust and other stakeholders, launched the Waccamaw River Blue Trail effort with a goal of using recreation to increase conservation in the Waccamaw watershed.
 In 2012, the Waccamaw River Blue Trail was listed as a priority project for both North and South Carolina as part of President Obama’s America’s Great Outdoors Rivers Initiative.
 In 2013, the South Carolina portion of the Waccamaw River Blue Trail was designated a National Water Trail.

-Interested in enjoying the Waccamaw River Blue Trail?
+Visit the Waccamaw River Blue Trail.

 The Cape Fear Arch is a special geologic feature stretching from Cape Lookout, NC to Cape Romain, SC and containing nationally significant animal and plant communities.
 Created in 2006, the Cape Fear Arch Conservation Collaboration’s mission is to develop and implement a community conservation vision to build awareness, protection and stewardship of the region’s important natural resources.
 Winyah Rivers is a signatory to this partnership of organizations and individuals interested in protecting this region while balancing the needs of man and nature.